datho7561/datho7561.github.io/_posts/2023-06-13-using-esbuild-in-vscode-extensions.markdown

 - You have a runtime dependency that does not work well with bundlers (even if it works with `webpack`)

     An example of this is [shelljs](https://github.com/shelljs/shelljs/issues/1035).
-    Keep in mind that you can probably find a library provides the same functionality but works with `esbuild`.
+    Keep in mind that you can probably find a library that provides the same functionality but works with `esbuild`.
     It can be hard to tell if your dependencies don't bundle well until you try bundling them, so I've included instructions for this as a part of the tutorial.
 - You rely on importing libraries inside of functions or classes instead of at the top of the file. eg: